ioannisGiak89/foodHygiene_IG/README.md

 ## Environments

-Demo: N service at the moment
+Demo: No service at the moment

 ## Prerequisites